Staff profiles

 Teresa Lewis, Director

-A qualified adult educator, Teresa has trained and supervised thousands of counsellors and healthcare professionals across the NHS, voluntary sector, and private practice.
-Her educational materials are used internationally across clinical and academic settings — including in postgraduate programmes at The Open University and within training environments at institutions such as Boston University, the University of California, the University of Iowa, Massey University in New Zealand, the University at Buffalo, and Aurora University.
-Her training has also supported leadership development for the United States Department of Defence and the Australian Department of Justice and Safety.
+Teresa is an internationally respected educator and supervisor whose teaching influences how psychotherapists and healthcare professionals conceptualise and apply nervous system–informed practice.
+She has trained and supervised thousands across the NHS, voluntary sector, and private practice, and her educational resources are used globally in clinical and academic training — including The Open University, Boston University, the University of California, the University of Iowa, Massey University (New Zealand), the University at Buffalo, and Aurora University.
+Her training has also informed leadership and resilience programmes for the United States Department of Defence, the Australian Department of Justice and Safety, and the UK Civil Service.

-Teresa’s work influences how psychotherapy is taught, delivered, and understood — championing an approach that centres embodiment, relationship, and long-term integration.
-She is a qualified EMDR practitioner, an accredited mindfulness teacher, and a registered member of the Association for Coaching (MAC).
-She was also a founding member of the BACP Coaching Division, contributing to the development of coaching and psychotherapy as integrated professional disciplines.
+A qualified EMDR practitioner, accredited mindfulness teacher, and registered member of the Association for Coaching (MAC), Teresa was also a founding member of the BACP Coaching Division, shaping the dialogue between coaching and psychotherapy as interrelated disciplines.

 A sample of Teresa’s teaching can be viewed on her YouTube channel, where she shares psychologically informed, trauma-aware education for professionals and the wider public.